ra559/cis106/_docs/faq.md

 * Tutoring for all CIS courses is offered in room H311 in the Hamilton building.
 However, I cannot guarantee that there will always be a tutor for you.
 Therefore, I offer my time.
 If you are struggling with the course material, you can schedule time with me over Zoom or in person.
 You can also request extra lectures and materials, and I can create a video for you.
 All you need to do is ask.
 Remember, **you paid for this class!**

 ## Do you recommend that I install Linux on my main PC/laptop?
 * No. This is likely not the only class you are taking.
 Not all necessary applications for other classes will be available for Linux.
-However, if you have a spare PC, I recommend installing Linux on it, provided it is a PC you are comfortable experimenting with.
+However, if you have a spare PC, I recommend installing Linux on it, as long as you are comfortable experimenting with it.

 ## Do you recommend dual-booting?
 * No, unless you know what you are doing.
 Windows is notorious for breaking GRUB (the boot manager).
 However, if you are confident in your technical skills, you can handle any issues that arise from dual-booting.
 I never dual-boot on the same drive.
 If your laptop/PC has more than one drive, you can install Windows on one drive and Linux on another.